NuCivic/react-dash/README.md

 * **caption:** a description to be displayed
 * **options:** an array with options (e.g.: [{ value: 'one', label: 'One' }])

 ### Card

 A card is a html wrapper to keep the styles consistency across elements.
-This class can't be override it.
+This class can't be override it and will never be used directly.
+All the card configuration properties should be passed to the element you are rendering.

-Card can't be configured but it display the header and footer configured in the element configuration object.

-For example:
+**For example:**

 ```javascript
 {